Bellevue-based game developer Bungie splits from Activision

-Both companies published a joint statement confirming that Bungie will assume full rights and responsibilities for the “Destiny” gaming franchise.
+Both companies published a joint statement confirming that Bungie will assume full rights and responsibilities for the “Destiny”gaming franchise.

-Two giants of the video game industry — Bellevue-based game developer Bungie and Santa Monica, Calif.-based Activision Blizzard — are getting a surprise divorce, with just one year left to go on a 10-year contract inked in 2010.
+Two giants of the video-game industry — Bellevue-based game developer Bungie and Santa Monica, California-based Activision Blizzard — are getting a surprise divorce, with just one year left to go on a 10-year contract inked in 2010.

 Bungie announced the split in a blog post Thursday afternoon, and both companies published a joint statement confirming that Bungie will assume full rights and responsibilities for the “Destiny” franchise.